dabeaz/curio/docs/devel.rst

 Notice how the asynchronous operation has been deferred until control returns back to the ``main()`` coroutine and the coroutine is properly awaited.

-Executing Coroutines on Behalf on Synchronous Code
+Executing Coroutines on Behalf of Synchronous Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are in synchronous code and need to execute a coroutine, you